caioricciuti/caioricciuti/readme.md

 # Hey!
 My name is Caio Ricciuti 👋
 ## About me
-I’m a Junior programmer with some experience in web development.
+I’m a Junior Python developer with some experience in web development with Django Framework.
 I love open source and I do my best to contribute!

 ## Current working on:
 <p>